scjx123/nus-arc-gazebo-env/Readme.md

     rosrun teleop_twist_keyboard teleop_twist_keyboard.py
 And if you launch using the first method, you could control the husky intuitively using WASD keys, or alternatively, the instruction to control husky is printed in the terminal if you use the second method.

-## 4. Dependencies
+## 4. Initiating SLAM
+To initiate SLAM in husky, we have to first convert the pointcloud da
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5ODMwMDYwNywtOTI1ODY3NjM2LDE4Nj
-I1MDk3MDVdfQ==
+eyJoaXN0b3J5IjpbLTExOTU4MDAwMjAsLTkyNTg2NzYzNiwxOD
+YyNTA5NzA1XX0=
 -->